Andre0307J/my-todo-app/README.md

 - An error occurred when `filteredTodos` became undefined during filtering, causing the app to crash.
 - ✅ **Resolution**: Added safe fallback handling (`todos ?? []`) and validated state updates to ensure pagination worked alongside filters.

-### 7. Styling Conflicts with CSS Modules and ShadCN
+### 7. Search and Pagination Logic
-- Conflict emerged between Tailwind-based ShadCN styles and CSS Modules, especially when overriding spacing and layout.
-- ✅ **Resolution**: Continued using **CSS Modules** for all layout and visual styling, while using ShadCN **only for interactive UI components** like `Button` and `Dialog`.

-### 8. Centering the Add Todo Button
-- The Add Todo button was initially aligned to the left due to the flex-direction column in the filter section.
-- ✅ **Resolution**: Button was moved into a separate wrapper section styled with `justify-content: center`.
+- Searching for an item on a different page did not navigate to the correct page.
+- ✅ **Resolution**: The data fetching logic in `lib/api.ts` was optimized to use the API's fast search endpoint.
+The client-side logic was updated to correctly calculate the destination page and navigate, greatly improving performance and user experience.

-### 9. New todos are created but can't be updated or deleted
+### 8. New todos are created but can't be updated or deleted
 - The DummyJSON API always one to create a new todo but won't allow one to either edit it or delete it.
 It was really impossible for such operations to be carried out.
 Several attempts to perform usch always led to an error 404 because the new todo **is not** actually saved on the API.
 - ✅ **Resolution** From the DummyJSON API documentation, only the the todos which already exist on the mock API can be either edited or deleted.
 There's no room for such operations to be carried out on the newly created todo since the new todo isn't actually saved on the API.
 So we go with how the rules are written by only updating/deleting the already created todos found within the API.

-###
 ---